 Talk to your partner or seek help together.
 If they are not interested, you have complete freedom to go out alone and do what’s best for you, even if that involves talking to a counselor.

-A lot of marriages turn sour once they’ve hit the 10 year mark.
+A lot of marriages turn sour or stagnant with time.
 You need to address it as soon as you see the warning signs of a failing relationship.
 Nip it in the bud.

 Why do you have to?
 You can choose to make a change or leave if you don’t see a future.
 Remove emotion from your decision and use logic when you’re making this decision.